PPC specialists are experts in internet advertising, responsible for planning and optimising the effectiveness of online advertising campaigns

-The majority of companies advertise PPC specialist roles directly on their website rather than on a job board, so be proactive.
+The majority of companies advertise PPC specialist roles directly on their website rather than on job boards, so be proactive.
 Search for companies in the geographical area in which you want to work and, if they aren't currently advertising, think about making a speculative application.

 Opportunities do exist abroad.
 PPC specialist work and the digital industry are growing in countries around the world.

-Qualifications specifically designed for people working in PPC roles include the Google AdWords certification and the IPA search certificate.
+Qualifications designed for people working in PPC roles include the Google AdWords certification and the IPA Digital Performance Certificate.
 You would expect to obtain these when working in a PPC specialist role but you could consider obtaining one while searching for your first job in the industry.

-If your role broadens into other areas of digital marketing, you may wish to consider broader qualifications such as those offered by:
+If your role incorporates other areas of digital marketing, you may wish to consider broader qualifications such as those offered by:

-You are likely to broaden your skill set, working in different areas of digital marketing.
-As you develop in the role, you'll take the lead in managing relationships with internal stakeholders and/or external clients.
+As you develop in your role, you'll take the lead in managing relationships with internal stakeholders and/or external clients.
 If you work in an agency, you're also likely to take on responsibility for developing and bringing in new business.